This event has passed

 Patrese D. McClain

-Patrese D. McClain has credits that include Jitney (Broadway tour), Twilight (Syracuse Stage), Pipeline and Skeleton Crew (Actors Theatre), Short Shakes R&J (Chicago Shakes), The Mountaintop and Skeleton Crew (People’s Light), Court Theatre, Goodman Theatre, Victory Gardens, and GeVa.
-Film credits include: Widows, Captive State, BET’s Friend Request, and Workingman.
+Patrese D. McClain Joe Turner’s Come and Gone (The Huntington).
+Broadway tour of Jitney.
+Regional: Twilight (Syracuse Stage), Pipeline and Skeleton Crew (Actors Theatre), Short Shakes R&J (Chicago Shakes), The Mountaintop and Skeleton Crew (People’s Light), Court Theatre, Goodman Theatre, Victory Gardens, and GeVa.
+Film: Widows, Captive State, BET’s Friend Request, and Workingman.

 Understudy for Jeremy/Herald